loculus-project/loculus/docs/src/content/docs/reference/glossary.md

 ### Submitter

-A submitter is a users who submitted (or revised or revoked) a sequence.
+A submitter is a user who submitted (or revised or revoked) a sequence.

 ### Submitting group

 In Loculus, every [sequence entry](#sequence-entry) belongs to a submitting group.
-A submitting group can have one or multiple users and a user may be member in multiple groups.
+A submitting group can have one or more users and a user may be member of multiple groups.
 A member of a group may submit new sequences or revise or revoke existing sequences on behalf of the group.

 ### Substitution

-A substitution is a type of [mutation](#mutation) where a nucleotide or amino acid in a sequence is replaced by another.
-In Loculus, substitutions are identified when the sequence entry differs from the reference sequence.
-The notation for a mutation in case of a single-segmented nucleotide sequence is `<base of reference genome><position><base of the sequence>` (e.g., C100T).
-A mutation in case of a [multi-segmented](#segment) nucleotide sequence or a amino acid sequence is further prefixed with the segment or gene name by adding `<segment/gene name>:` (e.g., E:S100K).
+A substitution is a type of [mutation](#mutation) where at a given position in a sample a nucleotide or amino acid differs from the reference sequence.
+The notation for a mutation in the case of a single-segmented nucleotide sequence is `<base of reference genome><position><base of the sequence>` (e.g., C100T).
+A mutation in the case of a [multi-segmented](#segment) nucleotide sequence or an amino acid sequence is further prefixed with the segment or gene name by adding `<segment/gene name>:` (e.g., E:S100K).

 ### Superuser